chaseofthejungle/spring-annotations-guide/README.md

 | `@EnableAsync` | Toggles on asynchronous processing for the app. |
 <hr />

+## 4. <a name="spring-security">Spring Security</a>

-**Spring Security Overview:** The Spring Security framework includes mechanisms for authentication (such as single sign-on capabilities) and authorization, as well as securing apps against popular web security attacks.
+**Overview:** The Spring Security framework includes mechanisms for authentication (such as single sign-on capabilities) and authorization, as well as securing apps against popular web security attacks.
 <br /><br />

 **Essential Spring Security Annotations include:**